roschek/desctopVisionAssistant/README.md

 - **Overlay Mode**: Transparent window that doesn't interfere with your workflow
 - **Chat Interface**: Ask follow-up questions after analysis
 - **Privacy Mode**: Window is excluded from screen capture by other applications
+- **Recent Audio Snippet**: Captures a short recent segment from the active output device and sends it with a concise prompt

 ## Troubleshooting